Late Qing reforms: Five ministers went abroad to investigate

 On January 19, 1904, viceroy of Yun-Gui Ding Zhenduo and Yunnan provincial Patrol Lin Shaonian submitted the application for political reform to the imperial government.
 At the beginning of the July, Viceroy of Liangjiang Zhou Wei asked for the implementation of the "separation of the three powers" political system.

 On July 2, 1905, Yuan Shikai joined with Zhou Wei and viceroy of Huguang Zhang Zhidong to request the imperial government to implement a constitutional government over a twelve-year period.
 They also asked the government to assign ministers to go abroad to investigate various political formats.

 On September 24, 1905, Empress Dowager Cixi decided to assign five ministers: Zhen Prince Zaize, Financial Minister Dai Hongci, Military Minister Xu Shichang, Governor of Hunan Duanfang and Prime Minister of Business Department Shaoying to go abroad.
 On November 25, the imperial government set up a special institution "Inspection of the political pavilion" to study the constitutional government of each country, and provide guidance on constitutional reform.

 In the same year, on December 7, the first group led by Dai Hongci and Duanfang set off at the first stop, the United States, and was met by the US President Theodore Roosevelt.
 On January 14, 1906, the second group led by Zaize set out.
 At the end of summer, 1906, the delegation returned to China and submitted a report arguing that “The only way for the state to be powerful is constitutionalism”.

 On September 1, 1906, the Empress Dowager Cixi promulgated an imperial decree, announcing preparatory imitation of constitution.

 In 1907, the preparatory office of the Zizhengyuan Institute (Parliament) was established, and Ming Lun and Sun Jiaxuan were appointed as the presidents of the Zizhengyuan Institute.
 Later, Zhang Jiang and Tang Shouqian established a preparatory constitutional guild in Shanghai.
 After that, various constitutional guilds were established in major cities all around China.

 In August 1908, the imperial government published the "Constitutional Outline", "The list of Preparations in next few years", and three appendices including "Civil Rights and Obligations", "The essentials of Parliament", "Election Law Essentials".
 These proposed laws regulated that the provincial advisory council and Central Advisory Council would be elected in the next year and the constitution was plan to prepared in nine years.
-On November 14th, 1908, the Emperor Guangxu died, with Empress Dowager Cixi dying the following day.
+On November 14, 1908, the Emperor Guangxu died, with Empress Dowager Cixi dying the following day.

 In 1909, the Qing government held parliamentary elections to the Advisory Council and provincial elections.

-In 1909, after Pu Yi, the last emperor of Qing Dynasty, succeeded to the throne, the provincial advisory councils were elected.
+In 1909, after Pu Yi, the last emperor of the Qing dynasty, succeeded to the throne, the provincial advisory councils were elected.
 In 1910, the Zizheng Institute held its first opening ceremony.

 In May 1911, the prince regent Zaifeng appointed Yikuang, Prince Qing as the Prime Minister of the Imperial Cabinet to organize the new cabinet.
 The head of the new cabinet had 13 members, including eight Manchurians, four Han Chinese, and one Mongolian.
-As there was seven Manchurians belonging to royal family, the cabinet was known as a "royal cabinet".
+As seven of the Manchurians belonged to the royal family, the cabinet was known as a "royal cabinet".